Umamahesh696/Data-cleaning-project-in-mysql/README.md

 **Goal**: To make the dataset clean, consistent, and ready for analysis, so future reports or dashboards give accurate insights.

 **Tools Used**:
-1.MySQL WorkBench for SQL queries and data cleaning 2.Kaggle for dataset source
+1.MySQL WorkBench for SQL queries and data cleaning.
+2.Kaggle for dataset source